krizzdewizz/saeubere-deinen-weg/README-en.md

 The action was carried out on a sunny Friday afternoon.
 She wasn't planned.
 I just do it like this.

-For about 2 hours, barefoot, with painted nails, unprotected and smoking weed, I meticulously cleared the Aare wall and a seat in front of a restaurant terrace of cigarette butts, tiny broken glass and rubbish before I took a break on the park bench.
+For about 2 hours, barefoot, with painted nails, unprotected and smoking, I meticulously cleared the Aare wall and a seat in front of a restaurant terrace of cigarette butts, tiny broken glass and rubbish before I took a break on the park bench.

 It had many passers-by and it was quite dirty.